JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 It can be cumbersome to remove `dependsOn` relations that are automatically created by the `targetHierarchy.default()` call.
 In that case, use an entirely [manual configuration](#manual-configuration) instead of calling the default hierarchy.

+#### Modifying the source sets created by the Default Hierarchy Template

+**Case.** You want to have a source set exactly with the same name as the one created by the Default Target Hierarchy, but shared for a different set of targets.
+For example, you want to have a `nativeMain` shared not for all native targets, but only for the desktop ones: `linuxX64`, `mingwX64`, `macosX64`.

+**Answer.** Unfortunately, as of Kotlin 1.9.20, there's no way to modify `dependsOn`-edges of the source sets created by the Default Hierarchy Template.
+This is not only because of the technical limitations: it is beneficial for the ecosystem to have a unified understanding of what `nativeMain` means.
+So, we'd kindly recommend you to try finding a differently named source set for your purposes - either in the Default Hierarchy Template, or created manually.

+In the case you'd still prever to have `nativeMain` with the different sharing compared to the one created by the Default Hierarchy Template, you can opt-out from the template entirely by adding `kotlin.mpp.applyDefaultHierarchyTemplate=false`.
+Of course, you will have to configure all other source sets manually as well.

-> We're currently working on an API to create your own target hierarchies.
+> We're currently working on an API to create your own hierarchy templates.
 It will be useful for projects
 > whose hierarchy configurations are significantly different from the default template.
 >
 > This API is not ready yet, but if you're eager to try it,
-> look into the `targetHierarchy.custom { ... }` block and the declaration of `targetHierarchy.default()` as an example.
+> look into the `applyHierarchyTemplate { ... }` block and the declaration of `KotlinHierarchyTemplate.default` as an example.
 > Keep in mind that this API is still in development.
 It might not be tested, and can change in further releases.
 >
 {type="tip"}